suterr252/skippy/README.md

 ```

-While less convenient, this is neat because it means there's plenty of low hanging fruit for which one can make open source contributions.
+While potentially less convenient, this is a neat because it is a great opportunity to make open source contributions.
+And who knows, there are even folks out there who think will make a comeback one day.
 I intend to submit mine to the [QuickLisp](https://www.quicklisp.org/beta/) library manager (analogous to node's NPM) so others can use it (it takes about two weeks for contributions to be properly vetted).

-To these polylines, we will add a camera direction (bearing, or heading) for each location.
-The formula for doing so can be found [here](https://stackoverflow.com/questions/3932502/calculate-angle-between-two-latitude-longitude-points#answer-18738281):
+Okay, now back to our encoded polylines.
+We need to add a camera direction (bearing, or heading) for each location to ensure the proper line of sight.
+A formula for doing so can be found [here](https://stackoverflow.com/questions/3932502/calculate-angle-between-two-latitude-longitude-points#answer-18738281), whereby we try to have each frame aimed towards the subsequent frame:

 ![Vector Components](https://github.com/suterr252/skippy/blob/master/img/directions-added.jpg)